Zero-Resource Knowledge-Grounded Dialogue Generation

 \textbf{Baselines:} the following models are selected as baselines: (1) \textbf{MTASK-RF} \cite{ghazvininejad2018knowledge}: an early model that also realizes knowledge-grounded conversation without crowd-sourced knowledge-grounded dialogues.
-To make a fair comparison, we implement the model by strictly following the details in \cite{ghazvininejad2018knowledge}, but replace the Twitter data, the Foursquare data, and the Twitter handles used to connect the Twitter conversation and the Foursquare facts with the Reddit data, the Wikipedia data, and an aggregate of the topics in the three benchmarks; (2) \textbf{Transformer Memory Network (TMN)} \cite{dinan2018wizard}:\textsuperscript{\ref{ParlAI}} a transformer architecture augmented by a knowledge memory which is published along with the Wizard data; (3) \textbf{Incremental Transformer with Deliberation Decoder (ITDD)} \cite{li2019incremental}:\footnote{\url{https://github.com/lizekang/ITDD}} an encoder-decoder architecture where the encoder incrementally represents multi-turn dialogues and knowledge, and the decoder conducts response decoding in two passes similar to the deliberation network in machine translation; (4) \textbf{Disentangle Response Decoder (DRD)} \cite{zhao2020low}: a model that exploits pre-training techniques to tackle the low-resource challenge in knowledge-grounded dialogue generation.
+To make a fair comparison, we implement the model by strictly following the details in \cite{ghazvininejad2018knowledge}, but replace the Twitter data, the Foursquare data, and the Twitter handles used to connect the Twitter conversation and the Foursquare facts with the Reddit data, the Wikipedia data, and an aggregate of the topics in the three benchmarks; (2) \textbf{Transformer Memory Network (TMN)} \cite{dinan2018wizard}:\textsuperscript{\ref{ParlAI}} a transformer architecture augmented by a knowledge memory which is published along with the Wizard data; (3) \textbf{Incremental Transformer with Deliberation Decoder (ITDD)} \cite{li2019incremental}:\footnote{\url{https://github.com/lizekang/ITDD}} an encoder-decoder architecture where the encoder incrementally represents multi-turn dialogues and knowledge, and the decoder conducts response decoding in two passes similar to the deliberation network in machine translation; (4) \textbf{Sequential Knowledge Transformer (SKT)} \citep{kim2020sequential}: \footnote{\url{https://github.com/bckim92/sequential-knowledge-transformer}} a sequential latent variable model with state-of-the-art performance on knowledge selection.
+Since human labels that indicate ground-truth knowledge are crucial to the performance of the model and only provided in Wizard data, so we implement SKT with heuristics on Topical-Chat and CMU$\_$DoG (pseudo supervision created by selecting GT-knowledge using Sim(.,.) with the response).
+(5) \textbf{Disentangle Response Decoder (DRD)} \cite{zhao2020low}: a model that exploits pre-training techniques to tackle the low-resource challenge in knowledge-grounded dialogue generation.
 We choose the one whose parameters are fine-tuned on the full training data of the benchmarks, as the model exhibits the state-of-the-art performance on Wizard according to \cite{zhao2020low}.